- 1 Adding a glossary entry

 Exporting glossary entries to a portfolio

-Users with permissions to export glossary entries to a portfolio such as Mahara or Google Docs can do this via the export icon at the bottom of each glossary entry:
+Users with permissions to export glossary entries to a portfolio can do this via the export icon next to each glossary entry.

 Importing glossary entries